keodom/arcade-tutorials/basic-mechanics-tutorial.md

 ## Arcade Tutorial @showdialog

-During this tutorial you will learn how to create a simpe MakeCode Arcade game with some basic game mechanics!
+During this tutorial you will learn how to create a simple MakeCode Arcade game with some basic game mechanics!

 ## Step 1 @fullscreen